Named data networking: Overview

 Today's Internet's hourglass architecture centers on a universal network layer, IP, which implements the minimal functionality necessary for global inter-connectivity.
-The contemporary Internet architecture revolves around a host-based conversation model, created in the 1970s to allow geographically distributed users to use a few big, immobile computers.
+The contemporary Internet architecture revolves around a host-based conversation model, which was created in the 1970s to allow geographically distributed users to use a few big, immobile computers.
 This thin waist enabled the Internet's explosive growth by allowing both lower and upper layer technologies to innovate independently.
 However, IP was designed to create a communication network, where packets named only communication endpoints.

 Sustained growth in e-commerce, digital media, social networking, and smartphone applications has led to dominant use of the Internet as a distribution network.
 Distribution networks are more general than communication networks, and solving distribution problems via a point-to-point communication protocol is complex and error-prone.

 The Named Data Networking (NDN) project proposed an evolution of the IP architecture that generalizes the role of this thin waist, such that packets can name objects other than communication endpoints.
 More specifically, NDN changes the semantics of network service from delivering the packet to a given destination address to fetching data identified by a given name.
 The name in an NDN packet can name anything – an endpoint, a data chunk in a movie or a book, a command to turn on some lights, etc. The hope is that this conceptually simple change allows NDN networks to apply almost all of the Internet's well-tested engineering properties to a broader range of problems beyond end-to-end communications.
-Examples of NDN applying lessons learned from 30 years of networking engineering are that self-regulation of network traffic (via flow balance between Interest (data request) and Data packets) and security primitives (via signatures on all named data) are integrated into the protocol from the start.
+Examples of NDN applying lessons learned from 30 years of networking engineering are that self-regulation of network traffic (via flow balance between Interest (data request) and data packets), and security primitives (via signatures on all named data) are integrated into the protocol from the start.